-Joint efforts from public, private sectors, civil society and communities are needed in order to accomplish the NACP set goals.
-Prioritisation is essential to ensure that limited resources are utilized to produce the desired goals.
-The Health Sector Strategy for HIV and AIDS -II, (HSHSP - II) - 2008-2012 has identified a limited number of national HIV priority areas, rather than attempt to include “every thing that needs to be done” in the plan.
+Joint efforts from the public, private sectors, civil society, and communities are needed in order to accomplish the NACP set goals.
+Prioritization is essential to ensure that limited resources are utilized to produce the desired goals.
+The Health Sector Strategy for HIV and AIDS -II, (HSHSP – II) – 2008-2012 has identified a limited number of national HIV priority areas, rather than attempt to include “everything that needs to be done” in the plan.

 The three goals of the health Sector response will be attained through objectives, strategies, interventions and activities in four main Thematic Areas: